asmshkhaws/Nashville_Housing_SQL/SQL_QUERIES.md

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 # Remove Duplicates (Usually we dont delete duplicate rows in SQL)
 * Check Duplicates
-* CTEs act as virtual tables that are created during query execution, used by the query, and deleted after the query executes.
+* `CTE` act as virtual tables that are created during query execution, used by the query, and deleted after the query executes.
-* ROW_NUMBER function is a SQL ranking function that assigns a sequential rank number to each new record in a partition.
+* `ROW_NUMBER` function is a SQL ranking function that assigns a sequential rank number to each new record in a partition.
 * ROW_NUMBER Syntax:
 ```
 ROW_NUMBER() OVER (